 Read our full Wampler Sovereign Distortion review

 As you’d expect, the A channel is a milder, more rhythmic kind of distortion, while B brings more saturation and sustain for leads.
-And, of course, running both together offers no end to amount of gain you can dial in.
+And, of course, running both together offers no end to the amount of gain you can dial in.
 Housed in an elegant brushed gold casing, here’s one for the thrill-seekers, and for beginner guitarists looking for an affordable pedal.
-Don't forget to check out our best electric guitars for beginners too.

 Read our full Fender Pugilist Distortion review